Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     Add_prefix   LIFTED_
 ```

-This FILTER will lift everything under the `"log"` and put it into the root.
+This FILTER will lift everything situated under the `"log"` and put it into the root.
 The output will be something like this:

 ```bash
 [5] dummy.input: [1703451474.539715464, {"source"=>"stdout", "ecs_task_arn"=>"arn:aws:ecs:region:0123456789012:task/FluentBit-cluster/13EXAMPLE", "container_name"=>"/ecs-windows-app-task-1-sample-container-cEXAMPLE", "ecs_cluster"=>"FluentBit-cluster", "ecs_container_name"=>"sample-container", "ecs_task_definition_version"=>"1", "container_id"=>"61f5e6EXAMPLE", "ecs_task_definition_family"=>"windows-app-task", "LIFTED_type"=>"error", "LIFTED_message"=>"Something happened!"}]
 ```

-Usually, I recommend add prefix to the lifted fields, but this can be omitted.
+Usually, I recommend adding a prefix to the lifted fields, but this can be omitted.

-Now we are happy with this, but unfortunately our colleague is not so.
-He suggest we keep the `"log"` object as it is and we move the `"container_id"` inside that object.
-We can accomplish this withe `Nest` operation:
+Now we are happy with how our record looks, but unfortunately, our colleague does not agree with us.
+He suggests we keep the `"log"` object as it is and move the `"container_id"` inside that object.
+We can accomplish this with `Nest` operation:

 ```bash
 [FILTER]